 |Mexico City, Mexico||+||52||55||XXXX-XXXX||+52-55-XXXX-XXXX|

-When calling some countries, you may hear an automated message prompting you to enter a random digit between 0 and 9 in order to complete the call.
+When calling some countries, you may hear an automated message prompting you to enter a random two-digit number between 10 and 99 in order to complete the call.
 T-Mobile added this extra step to help prevent fraud, and it's only needed when calling certain international locations.